iarna/fetch-fic/README.md

 ## LIMITED TESTING

-While in principle this should work with most any XenForum site, it's only been tested with the following:
+While in principle this should work with most any XenForo site, it's only been tested with the following:

 * https://forums.sufficientvelocity.com